An00bRektn/gopher47/README.md

 ### Why's the binary so large though?
 Golang, along with Rust and other languages, compile **statically**, meaning all of the libraries necessary to run the executable are baked into the binary, which adds up.
 If you want to reduce the size, I won't do it by default, but check out [this link](https://github.com/xaionaro/documentation/blob/master/golang/reduce-binary-size.md) for some tips. **UPDATE**: I added an option to do some of this, but I'm sure there's more customization you could do :/

+### Is it OPSEC-safe?
+Bad question, if you read the code you'll find a number of things that aren't ideal.
+If you were really concerned about OPSEC, you'd have started reading the code by now and making fixes where they need to be done.

 ### Can I run multiple Gophers?
 For now, not really.
 The current Havoc API only allows for one handler to be handled by one agent, and there really isn't a good, clean way to have multiple up at the same time.
 Reworks are in-progress but for now, there can only be one Gopher47.